bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is NOT like C-3PO (it's more like a swarm of flies ... or a pile of worms)

-[Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing)'s five principles of "AI Weirdness" is as follows:
+[Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing)'s five principles of "AI Weirdness":

 1. The dangers of AI is not that it's too smart ... it's that it's not smart enough.
 2. AI has the approximate brainpower of a worm.